Rajah & Tann

 In 2003, the entire group moved laterally to Jones Day, with Menon taking the role of head of international arbitration for Asia.
 However, the team returned around 2006, equipped with new international know-how and experience of arbitrations in London, Paris and Geneva.
 It was at this point that Rajah & Tann created a stand-alone arbitration practice, led by Chong Yee Leong.

 There was further upheaval in 2013 as Chong and four other partners left to join rival Singaporean firm Allen & Gledhill.
 But the firm moved swiftly to fill their shoes, appointing Andre Yeap SC to take Chong’s place as practice head and promoting several younger members to the partnership.

-Rajah & Tann reckons it still has the largest stand-alone arbitration practice of any firm in Singapore, with 27 lawyers dedicated to the area.
+Rajah & Tann reckons it still has the largest stand-alone arbitration practice of any firm in Singapore, with around 20 partners working on the area.
 It has expanded, thanks in no small part to the Singaporean government’s drive to make the city-state an international arbitration hub in the region.

 It says it regards its main competitors for high-end and complex arbitration work not as other Singapore firms, but international firms in the United Kingdom and United States.

-Apart from Singapore, the firm has offices in Bangkok, Jakarta, Kuala Lumpur, Shanghai and Vientiane.
+Apart from Singapore, the firm has offices in Bangkok, Jakarta, Shanghai and Vientiane.
 It has recently added an office in Yangon.

 A 2014 tie-up with Vietnamese firm LCT Lawyers gave it offices in Ho Chi Minh, Hanoi and Da Nang.
-It also has affiliations with firms in Indonesia and Cambodia, and Al Tamimi & Company in the UAE.
+It also has affiliations with firms in Indonesia, the Philippines, Malaysia, Cambodia, and Al Tamimi & Company in the UAE.